formoon/rocket-upload/README.md

-Simplify things of using Rust Rocket Crate to upload files.
+Deal MultiPart Form Data in Rust Rocket web frame, easily upload files to server.

 All code is in lib.rs. main.rs is a good example to see how it work.